stealthsoftwareinc/safrn/doc/wiki/design/theory.md

 - Sum
 - Count
 - Mean, variance, and higher-order moments
-- Min/Max
-- Median, quartiles and other ranked elements
-- Linear regression via ridge regression
+- Linear regression
 - Significance tests:
   - F test
   - T test

-Full descriptions and secure implementations given [here](https://gitlab.stealthsoftwareinc.com/stealth/safrn/-/wikis/algorithms)
+Full descriptions and secure implementations given [here](/doc/wiki/algorithms.md)

-Below we give a table (#67) outlining the variations used for the 1 vertical case, and the options built around 2PC versus MPC PSO.
+Below we give a table outlining the variations used for the 1 vertical case, and the options built around 2PC versus MPC PSO.

 Each algorithm has a (*) marking whether the pairwise or non-pairwise implementation is preferable.